 - to engage with minority residents in Scotland and to encourage their involvement in the work of the group.

-This meeting will be held at 5.30pm in Committee Room 5.
+This meeting, including AGM, will be held at 5.30pm in the Adam Smith Room (CR5).

 For further information on my work as Convenor of the CPG on International Development such as responses received to representations I've made following CPG meetings, please visit:

 Dr Callum Henderson